jfgarcia268/vlocity-es_devops_tools/README.md

 ## vlocityestools:clean:omniscripts

-Delete old verions of OmniScritps and leave X amount of latest verions
+Delete old versions of OmniScritps and leave <n> amount of latest versions Active versions will be ignored and wont get deleted.

 ```
 USAGE